Using the Risk Management Module

-Risk Management is a module within the KnowBe4 KCM Governance, Risk, and Compliance (GRC) platform that is available to Gold and Platinum subscriptions.
-This feature is designed to simplify the processes of identifying, assessing, monitoring, and mitigating the various risks faced by your organization.
+The KCM GRC Risk Management module is available to Gold and Platinum subscriptions.
+The Risk Management module can help you simplify the process of identifying, assessing, monitoring, and mitigating the risks that your organization faces.

 Risk Likelihood and Impact

-See the table below for KCM GRC's description of each measure of Likelihood and Impact, and the scores of each.
-These scores determine Inherent Risk Scores.
-See the next section for more information on Inherent Risk Scores.
+See the table below for KCM GRC's description of the Likelihood and Impact measures and the scores associated with each measure.
+These scores determine the Inherent Risk Scores of your risks.
+For more information, see our Risk Scoring Guide.

 Inherent Risk Score, Treatment Score, and Residual Risk Score

-Collectively, Inherent Risk Scores, Treatment Scores, and Residual Risk Scores are used to help you understand the spectrum of natural or inherent risks faced by your organization–both before and after making efforts to reduce risks.
+You can use Inherent Risk Scores, Risk Treatment Scores, and Residual Risk Scores together in KCM GRC.
+These scores can help you understand the severity of each risk that your organization faces, before and after you make efforts to reduce or mitigate risks.

 To learn more about these three scores, see our Risk Scoring Guide.